Active Release Techniques®

-If you answered yes to any of these questions, Active Release Techniques may be the right solution for you!
+If you answered yes to any of these questions, Active Release Techniques® might be the right solution for you!

-Since ART providers are qualified to assess and treat over 400 structures, we see a broad range of injuries and conditions.
-ART is successful for professional and amateur athletes, people injured in auto accidents or at work, and people who just work hard and hurt.
+Since ART® providers are qualified to assess and treat over 400 structures, we see a broad range of injuries and conditions.
+ART® is successful for professional and amateur athletes, people injured in auto accidents or at work, and people who just work hard and are hurt.

 Soft tissue conditions often do not show up in radiographic studies.
-When soft tissue has been injured, or is chronically tight, it forms scar tissue.
-While necessary for healing, scar tissue may adhere to adjacent structures, restricting range of motion and causing compression over nerves or blood vessels.
-This condition alters the texture of soft tissue, which an experienced ART provider can palpate, assess and treat.
+When soft tissue has been injured or is chronically tight, it forms scar tissue.
+While necessary for healing, scar tissue may adhere to adjacent structures, restricting the range of motion and causing compression over nerves or blood vessels.
+This condition alters the texture of soft tissue, which an experienced ART® provider can palpate, assess and treat.

 Symptoms reported by patients vary from aches and pains, to burning muscles, to numbness and tingling.
 Improvements in mobility and range of motion occur quickly, often within one or two treatments.
 Symptoms typically recede as mobility is restored.

 Active Release Techniques®, as the name implies, uses active motion to fix the problem.
 Once the injury has been assessed, the provider uses hands-on treatment and patient motion to “release” the problem area, restoring mobility and reducing symptoms.
 Treatment duration and frequency may vary depending on the severity and complexity of the injury.
 However, most patients experience rapid recovery.